 The Evans School's top-ranked Master of Public Administration (MPA) program emphasizes broad-based fundamentals in policy analysis and management, and allows students to pursue a field of specialization through an area of focus.
 Focus areas include international development; metropolitan and regional policy; social policy: poverty, education, and social welfare; public and financial management; evaluation; leadership, management, and decision-making; nonprofit management and philanthropy; and environment and natural resource management.

-Many Fellows opt to fulfill a community service component through internships or the Public Service Clinics, which link the skills and services of second-year Master of Public Administration (MPA) students with the real-world needs of nonprofit and public agencies.
+Many Fellows opt to fulfill a community service component through internships or the Student Consulting Lab, which link the skills and services of second-year Master of Public Administration (MPA) students with the real-world needs of nonprofit and public agencies.
 As part of these capstone project experiences, participating students will work specifically with nonprofit organizations and public agencies to evaluate programs, conduct strategic planning and policy analysis, and develop new program designs.

 To learn more about Evans School programs, please contact the Student Services office at firstname.lastname@example.org or 206.543.4900.